DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 Scheduler API
 =============

 <div class='h2'>Methods</div>

 {{api
 - api/scheduler_addevent.md - adds a new event
 - api/scheduler_addeventnow.md - adds a new event and opens the lightbox to confirm
 - api/scheduler_addmarkedtimespan.md - marks dates, but with certain settings makes blocking (allows setting custom styling for the limit)
-- api/scheduler_addsection.md - adds a section to the currently active view (if the opened view isn't Timeline in the 'Tree' mode - the method will be ignored)
+- api/scheduler_addsection.md - adds a section to the currently active view
 - api/scheduler_addshortcut.md - adds a new keyboard shortcut
 - api/scheduler_attachevent.md - attaches the handler to an inner event of dhtmlxScheduler
 - api/scheduler_backbone.md - makes the scheduler reflect all data changes in the Backbone model and vice versa